spxbhuhb/zakadabar-stack/core/doc/guides/plug-and-play/accounts/Introduction.md

 # Plug and Play: Accounts

-Accounts is a simple module to add basic user account support to the application.
+Accounts is a module to add basic user account support to the application.
+It includes:

 * Session handling.
 * User functions:
     * Login.
-    * Account information update.
+    * Account update.
     * Change password.
 * Administrator functions:
     * List accounts.
     * Add new account, update existing ones.
     * Grant and revoke roles.
     * Change password on any accounts.
     * Lock and unlock accounts.
     * List, add and change roles.